awsdocs/amazon-s3-developer-guide/doc_source/replication-change-owner.md

 # Changing the replica owner<a name="replication-change-owner"></a>

 In replication, the owner of the source object also owns the replica by default\.
-When source and destination buckets are owned by different AWS accounts, you can add optional configuration settings to change replica ownership to the AWS account that owns the destination bucket\.
+When source and destination buckets are owned by different AWS accounts, you can add optional configuration settings to change replica ownership to the AWS account that owns the destination buckets\.
 You might do this, for example, to restrict access to object replicas\.
 This is referred to as the *owner override* option of the replication configuration\.
 This section explains only the relevant additional configuration settings\.
 For information about setting the replication configuration, see [Replication](replication.md)\.

 To configure the owner override, you do the following:
 + Add the owner override option to the replication configuration to tell Amazon S3 to change replica ownership\.
 + Grant Amazon S3 permissions to change replica ownership\.
-+ Add permission in the destination bucket policy to allow changing replica ownership\.
-This allows the owner of the destination bucket to accept the ownership of object replicas\.
++ Add permission in the destination buckets policy to allow changing replica ownership\.
+This allows the owner of the destination buckets to accept the ownership of object replicas\.

 The following sections describe how to perform these tasks\.
 For a working example with step\-by\-step instructions, see [Example 3: Changing the replica owner when the source and destination buckets are owned by different accounts](replication-walkthrough-3.md)\.